 Burnaby Craft Fairs

 - November 22 to 24, 2019 (Friday to Sunday) – the DEER LAKE CRAFT FAIR takes place at the Shadbolt Centre at 6450 Deer Lake Avenue in Deer Lake Park.
 The event is sponsored by the Burnaby Arts Council and showcases the work of local artists, craftspeople and artisans including potters, wood artists, clothing designers, glass work artisans and jewelry makers.
 Live entertainment and a variety of food options are also available.
 There is also a Santa’s workshop where kids can find activities such as face painting and cookie decorating.
-Admission to the fair and parking are both FREE and the event runs from 11 am to 7 pm on the Friday and from 10 am to 4 pm on both weekend days.
+Admission to the fair and parking are both free.
+In 2019 the event ran from 11 am to 7 pm on the Friday and from 10 am to 4 pm on both weekend days.
 3500 people attend on average each year.
+(This event was CANCELLED for 2020.)

 Chilliwack Craft Market

-- December 6 to 8, 2019 (Friday to Sunday) – the ALL ABOUT CHRISTMAS GIFTS EXPO is a massive Christmas market with over 175 vendors at Chilliwack Heritage Park.
-Admission is $5 for the entire weekend, with children 10 and under free.
-Hours of operation are from 4 to 9 pm on the Friday, 10 am until 6 pm on the Saturday, and 10 am until 4 pm on Sunday.
+- December 6 to 8, 2019 (Friday to Sunday) – the ALL ABOUT CHRISTMAS GIFTS EXPO is usually a large Christmas market with over 175 vendors at Chilliwack Heritage Park.
+Until it got cancelled, admission to each floor in 2020 was going to be $3 for those over the age 5.
+Scheduled hours of operation were 9 am to 9 pm on the Friday, 9 am until 7 pm on the Saturday, and 9 am until 5 pm on Sunday.
+(Happening online in 2020.)

 Coquitlam Craft Fairs